AlenHujdur/tracerapp/README.md

 <li>https://www.sitepoint.com/use-google-maps-rails/</li>
 <li>https://stackoverflow.com/questions/22483738/how-can-a-google-static-map-be-saved-as-an-image-that-can-be-used-not-just-the-u</li>

-* We found a potential security vulnerability in one of your dependencies. - Have to check
 * Saving Google Maps image - needs to be implemented <- DONE
 * JSON API for Xamarin cross-platform app - added for location model / for show-view with details like country, state, city, postal code, street and number(through latitude and longitude parameters)
 *https://www.rubydoc.info/github/jnunemaker/httparty/HTTParty/ClassMethods